| History A word from our founders: The Swarthmore Coalition for the Digital

 continued to fire off takedown letters to every school that hosted

+the memos.
 It wasn’t long before the press began to take

 notice of our situation, although most were interested as a result